African Wild Dog Fact File

 The African Wild Dog has a coat pattern of irregular brown, white and yellow patches which is unique to each dog.
 The coat can range from smooth and short to long and shaggy, this is because the coat and pattern varies depending on the habitat.
 The only marking that is the same on the dogs is the white tipped tail and the dark snout.

-Adults usually weigh about 18-34 kilograms and they are about 75 centimetres tall.
-Their length is about 100 centimetres and they have a tail that is about 30 to 45 centimetres (11.8-17.7 in)
+Adults usually weigh about 18-34 kilograms (39.7-75 lbs) and they are about 75 centimetres (29.5 in) tall.
+Their length is about 100 centimetres (39.4 in) and they have a tail that is about 30 to 45 centimetres (11.8-17.7 in)

-With most social mammals the females stay in the group and raise their young, but with the African Wild Dog the females are the ones that leave the pack to start a new group usually with their sisters at about 3 years of age.
+With most social mammals the females stay in the group and raise their young, but with the African Wild Dog the females are the ones that leave the pack to start a new group, usually with their sisters at about 3 years of age.
 So mostly the packs are made up of males and have very few females in them.

 They have lots of common names such as painted dog, tricoloured dog and cape hunting dog.

 They are always wandering around and they rarely stay in the same place longer than a day or two.

 Woodroffe, R. & Sillero-Zubiri, C. 2020.
 Lycaon pictus (amended version of 2012 assessment).
 The IUCN Red List of Threatened Species 2020: e.T12436A166502262. https://dx.doi.org/10.2305/IUCN.UK.2020-1.RLTS.T12436A166502262.en.
 Downloaded on 27 April 2020.

 Copyright The Animal Facts 2023